Walter Gautschi

 Walter Gautschi (/ˈɡaʊtʃi/; GOW-chee; born December 11, 1927) is a Swiss-born American mathematician, writer and professor emeritus of Computer science and Mathematics at Purdue University in West Lafayette, Indiana.
 He is primarily known for his contributions to numerical analysis and has authored over 200 papers in his area and published four books.

 Early life and education

 Gautschi was born December 11, 1927, in Basel, Switzerland, to Heinrich Gautschi (1901-1975).
 His paternal family originally hailed from Reinach.
-His patrilineal uncle, Adolf Eduard Gautschi, was a custodian and landscape painter.
 He had one twin brother Werner (1927-1959).
 He completed a Ph.D. in mathematics from the University of Basel on the thesis Analyse graphischer Integrationsmethoden advised by Alexander Ostrowski and Andreas Speiser (1953).

 Career

 Since then, he did postdoctoral work as a Janggen-Pöhn Research Fellow at the Istituto Nazionale per le Applicazioni del Calcolo in Rome (1954) and at the Harvard Computation Laboratory (1955).
 He had positions at the National Bureau of Standards (1956–59), the American University in Washington, D.C., the Oak Ridge National Laboratory (1959–63) before joining Purdue University where he has worked from 1963 to 2000 and now being professor emeritus.
 He has been a Fulbright Scholar at the Technical University of Munich (1970) and held visiting appointments at the University of Wisconsin–Madison (1976), Argonne National Laboratory, the Wright-Patterson Air Force Base, ETH Zurich (1996-2001), the University of Padova (1997), and the University of Basel (2000).

 As well-known (e.g. Gerhard Wanner, Geneva c.
 2011 and the well-known first-hand sources and subsequent reports such as Math.
 Intelligencer, etc), one of Gautschi's most important contributions on numerical simulation of special functions offered evidence and confidence to de Branges's tour-de-force attack on the elusive Bieberbach conjecture on the magnitude of coefficients of schlicht functions, which hitherto received only slow, difficult and partial progress by work of Bieberbach, Loewner, Gabaredian and Schiffer.